-The museum is rebuilding and will reopening in early 2022
+The museum is rebuilding and will reopen in Spring 2022

 The museum will be closed for 1 ½ year to undergo a comprehensive renovation of the interior of the historic buildings and of sandstone decorations, 'Amaliegadepladsen' and all exhibition and guest areas.

 The museum has chosen to close down and start a major renovation and redevelopment that will secure the museum's unique historic building framework for the future.
 In a comprehensive reorganization of all exhibition and audience areas and rethinking of the guest experience, we have embarked on a major restoration project that will save the underground under our historic museum building.

-The new design museum will be ready to welcome the public in early 2022.
+The new design museum will be ready to welcome the public in 2022.

 Part 1: Floor and heating

 The main project is the extensive conversion of the historic heating under the museum floor.
 Approx. 3,000 square meters of floor, which for decades have been moving and threatened that the museum would have to vacate the listed building.
 Excavation and securing of the foundation and replacement of the historic steam-based underfloor heating system from the 1920s to a new modern and energy-friendly heating system.
 All the tiles in the listed floor, which were established as part of Kaare Klint’s major transformation project in the 1920s, are picked up and re-laid according to all the drawings and measurements that are still in the museum’s archives today.

 The floor project will only to a lesser extent be able to be followed from the outside – and orchestrated from a construction site that will be established in the museum’s garden with entrance and exit via Amaliegade.

 From the street, anyone who looks up can see that the building’s historic decorations have been worn down by the weather and wind.
 During the museum’s closure, we are therefore initiating a new restoration of the buildings’ historic 18th century pediments as well as sandstone decorations on the building’s exterior and facades.